 - a.
 The respondent and the complainant will provide to the Student Affairs copies of documents to be presented at the hearing and the names of witnesses who will be called. - b.
-It is the responsibility of each student to notify witnesses of the date, time and location of the hearing. - c.
+Each student is responsible for notifying witnesses of the date, time and location of the hearing. - c.
 The respondent and the complainant have the right to have access to documents to be presented at the hearing, by prior appointment.